 Centuries ago, when making important decisions, Native Americans considered the impact seven generations ahead.
 Unfortunately, today’s decisions seem to be based more on profit while future health impacts are ignored.

-Everyday in my practice, I see heart-wrenching examples of people whose lives are impaired or ruined by excess chemicals in their bodies.
+In our holistic health care practice, we see heart-wrenching examples of people whose lives are impaired or ruined by excess chemicals in their bodies.
 We have seen a number of teenagers who suffer with 10, 15 or more serious symptoms: depression, anxiety, difficulty concentrating, fatigue, insomnia, morbid fears, nightmares, etc.

 Chemical types and common sources: (read labels & internet-search sources)